 This might seem like stupid advice during one of the most stressful parts of university life, but it’s easy to forget that these exams aren’t the most important thing in the universe and will singularly define your life from the moment you leave the exam hall.
 In truth, even if you fail, it won’t be the end of the world, or even your career.
 So just try and stay calm and tell yourself that you can achieve great results.

 Do what works for you

 In the end, everyone has their own pre-exam rituals and will do what make them feel most comfortable and prepared.
 Don’t get too caught up in what everyone else is doing, like if someone is bragging they have spent 500 hours revising one topic.
 Not everyone is the same, and people will approach exams differently.
 Just try and do what feels right to you, rather than living up to other people’s expectations, and you’ll find yourself much less stressed out.

-Study Inn offer luxury student accommodation in Coventry, Nottingham, Sheffield and Cambridge.
+Study Inn offer luxury student accommodation in Nottingham, Bristol, Loughborough, Exeter, Leicester and Leeds.
 Our fully inclusive services with 24 hour security and all the facilities you could need, mean that you can feel free to live and study in a relaxed environment.
 Get rid of all the exam stress and choose Study Inn, the best student accommodation provider in the UK.Back to news